 Web development is one of the most in-demand skills today, and Python has become a go-to language for building powerful web applications.
 If you’re looking to break into backend development, Django is one of the best frameworks to start with.

-In this post, we’ll cover the basics of Python for web development, why Django is a great choice, and how to set up your development environment with pip and virtual environments.
+In this first post, we’ll cover the basics of Python for web development, why Django is a great choice, and how to set up your development environment with pip and virtual environments.

 Why Python for Web Development?